On today’s episode, I am joined by Samara Lane, a relationship and ROCD coach.

 That, of course, didn’t feel good to him.
 I don’t recommend doing that.
 And it wasn’t really the romantic engagement experience that either of us had planned on, and up until this point we’d been together for over two years and we lived together.
 And the relationship was great, right?
 We wanted to be together, but it felt such, it just whew flooded me most people do.

 Yes, it was an unconscious compulsion.
 I just started Googling.
-I was like, what the heck is wrong with.
-And fortunately, at least the one good thing that can come from our initial Googling is finding help and finding education, realizing that we’re not crazy, we’re not alone, this is a thing.
+I was like, what the heck is wrong with?
+Fortunately, at least the one good thing that can come from our initial Googling is finding help and education, realizing that we’re not crazy, we’re not alone.
+This is a thing.
 Relationship anxiety and relationship OCD are a thing.

 I’m so grateful that relationship OCD is now even a term and is even recognized by so many more people as a subtype, because for me, this was 12 or more years ago, I don’t even remember, 13 years ago, maybe now, I didn’t see anything on relationship OCD back then.
 It was one person was talking about relationship anxiety and had a blog and that was it.